camsys/clever-avl-forwarder/README.md

 aws.sqs.url | AWS SQS Url | https://sqs.us-east-1.amazonaws.com/123456789/sqs_endpoint | true
 aws.sqs.sendThreads | Number of threads to send data to SQS | 2 | true
 aws.sqs.debugFlag | Flag to show or hide SQS debug statements.
 Defaults to false. | true | false

+### Running as a service
+You can optionally run the forwarder as a service.

+#### Running as a Windows Service
+- Build the forwarder jar and then place it in a directory of your choice (eg. `C:/clever-avl-forwarder`)
+- Download and install the latest version of the Commons Daemon: https://commons.apache.org/proper/commons-daemon/download_daemon.cgi in the directory of your choice (eg. `C:/Program Files/Java/commons-daemon-1.1.0-bin-windows`)
+- Save the `services/install.sh`script and update accordingly
+- Run the `install.sh` script to create the service and then start the service from the windows service manager

+#### Running as a Linux Service
+- Coming Soon